 Requirement When is this required?
-Documents to be submitted to following standard or include the following Block Plan/Site Plan drawn at a scale of 1:200/1:500 (this scale is flexible depending upon the nature/scale of the development) All applications Must accurately show: must be on an up-to-date plan the direction of north the proposed development in relation to the site boundaries and other existing buildings on the site with all written dimensions including those to boundaries all buildings, roads and footpaths on land adjoining the site including access arrangements all public rights of way crossing or adjoining the site the position of all trees on the site and those on adjacent land that could influence or be affected by the development the extent and type of any hard surfacing and the existing and proposed (if any) boundary treatment.
+Documents to be submitted to following standard or include the following all buildings, roads and footpaths on land adjoining the site including access arrangements all public rights of way crossing or adjoining the site the position of all trees on the site and those on adjacent land that could influence or be affected by the development the extent and type of any hard surfacing and the existing and proposed (if any) boundary treatment.
 Ordnance Survey plans do not always accurately show boundaries, buildings and other features and you should check this before submission.
 Crime Reduction Statement Major applications and all other applications involving hostels; cycleways and footpaths; security fencing; ATMs and security shutters.
 The statement should set out what measures have been taken to address reduction in crime and the fear of crime.
 Further advice is available from Cambridgeshire Constabulary's Crime Prevention Design Team.
 Design and Access Statement All applications for proposed development in a Conservation Area, where the development consists of one or more dwellings; or a building or buildings with a floor space of 100 square metres or more.
-A Design & Access Statement should provide a framework for applicants to explain how a proposed development is a suitable response to the site and its setting/constraints and demonstrate that it can be adequately accessed by prospective users.
+(Except for applications for waste development, a material change of use, engineering or mining operations) A Design & Access Statement should provide a framework for applicants to explain how a proposed development is a suitable response to the site and its setting/constraints and demonstrate that it can be adequately accessed by prospective users.
 Please use the link for further guidance on design and access statements